 Here is a short overview on how to get to some of our main destinations along the coastline when you are boarding In The Same Boat for your volunteer beach cleaning experience!

-If you enter Norway through Oslo Gardermoen national airport, you can go to Berge by train (tickets at VY) or book another flight to Bergen.
-For the last part of the travel, from Bergen city station or from Bergen Airport, you go by bus.
-Tickets can be bought straight on the bus or beforehand on www.entur.no
+If you enter Norway through Oslo Gardermoen National Airport, you can go to Bergen by train (tickets at vy.no), by bus or book another flight to Bergen.
+Tickets for buses in the area can be bought straight on the bus or beforehand on www.entur.no

-Meetup point is normally at Sandnessjøen Hotell Kysten, where we have our transit apartment.
+Meetup point for Sandnessjøen is generally at Sandnessjøen Hotell Kysten, where we have our transit apartment.
 GOOGLE MAPS

 There are several ways to get there: